Follow Your Nose -- Which Code Smells are Worth Chasing?: Related Work

 Metrics are essential for quantitative research and therefore there is a long history of code-quality metrics research.
-The need has motivated the development of several software quality models (e.g.\ \cite{boehm76,dromey95}) and standards.
+The need has motivated the development of several software quality models (e.g.\ \cite{boehm76,dromey95}).

-For some, this term refers to the quality of the software product as perceived by its users \cite{schneidewind02}.
+\hide{For some, this term refers to the quality of the software product as perceived by its users \cite{schneidewind02}.
 Capers Jones defined software quality as the combination of low defect rate and high user satisfaction \cite{Jones:1991:ASM:109758, CapersJonesQuality2012}.
-Such a definition is not suitable for our needs since we don't have data about the users' satisfaction.
+Such a definition is not suitable for our needs since we do not have data about the users' satisfaction. } Code smells \cite{1999:RID:311424, 1173068} can be considered code quality metrics.

-A different approach is using industry standards.
-A typical example is the ISO/IEC 25010:2011 standard \cite{ISO}.
-It includes metrics like fitness for purpose, satisfaction, freedom from risk, etc.\ These metrics might be subjective, hard to measure, which makes them less suitable to our research goals.
-Indeed, studies of the ISO/IEC 9126 standard \cite{iec20019126} (the precursor of ISO/IEC 25010) found it to be ineffective in identifying design problems \cite{alkilidar05}.

-Code smells themselves were suggested as code quality metrics \cite{1999:RID:311424, 1173068}.
 Yet, it is debatable whether they indeed reflect real quality problems \cite{alkilidar05,bavota15}.
-One could treat each code smell as a labeling function and evaluate them using their relations \cite{archimedes, alex2016data}.
-Yet, this direction is not trivial and simpler smell-based methods might be circular.
+One could treat each alert as a labeling function and evaluate them using their relations \cite{archimedes, alex2016data}.
+Yet, this direction is not trivial and simpler alert-based methods might be circular.